Jing-DS/isingrbm/README.md

 Jing Gu and Kai Zhang, Duke Kunshan University, 2022

 ## Abstract
 This repo contains sample codes for the RBM which can be trained to learn the Boltzmann distribution of Ising configurations.
+The input should consists of binary units of {-1, +1}.